Aude11/Studio-Database/ReadMe.md

 * Core_requirements.sql

 This file contains a list of queries in addition to stored function, stored procedure, views, trigger and event in order to meet project requirements and extract information from the database.
   * a query that uses a trigger
- * ff

-  - an event and a query to demonstrate how it runs
+  * an event and a query to demonstrate how it runs
-  - views that uses at least 4 base tables;  with queries that uses the views to produce a logically arranged result set for analysis.
+  * views that uses at least 4 base tables;  with queries that uses the views to produce a logically arranged result set for analysis.
-  - a query with 'group by' and 'having to demonstrate' how to extract data
+  * a query with 'group by' and 'having to demonstrate' how to extract data
-  - stored function that can be applied to a query
+  * stored function that can be applied to a query
-  - stored procedure that can be applied to a query
+  * stored procedure that can be applied to a query
-  - query with a subquery to extract data for analysis
+  * query with a subquery to extract data for analysis

 * Studio_databse_creation.sql